-- Internet Explorer is configured to use the Web Security appliance as a proxy. - The Web Security appliance uses NTLMSSP authentication. - The Web Security appliance uses cookies for authentication surrogates, but is not configured for credential encryption. - The Web Proxy is deployed in explicit forward mode, or it is deployed in transparent mode and the "Apply same surrogate settings to explicit forward requests" option on the Network > Authentication page is enabled.
+• Internet Explorer is configured to use the Web Security appliance as a proxy.

+- The Web Security appliance uses NTLMSSP authentication. - The Web Security appliance uses cookies for authentication surrogates, but is not configured for credential encryption. - The Web Proxy is deployed in explicit forward mode, or it is deployed in transparent mode and the "Apply same surrogate settings to explicit forward requests" option is enabled in the applicable Identity group.